UPDATED March 12, 2020.

 Lightning Deals are limited sales run on Amazon.
 They run between 4 and 6 hours (or until the deal quantity sells out), often for a discount of 20% or more.
 Amazon will list deals 24 hours in advance, allowing customers to sign up to watch the deal and get a notice when it starts.
 These deals will display throughout Amazon, including on the Today’s Deals page, and mobile users get notifications for Lightning Deals based off their browsing and purchase history.

 Amazon will provide recommendations for your Lightning Deals.
 This includes not only a minimum sale price but also a minimum quantity.
 If you choose to participate you must meet these numbers.
 You can certainly offer more items for the deal and may even offer a deeper discount, but you may not submit a deal for a higher price or lower quantity.
 If you are creating a Lightning Deal for Prime Week, make sure to submit them by the deadline.
-For 2019 that deadline is May 10 in the US and May 17 in Europe, but you can always verify this from the Lightning Deals screen.
+For 2020 that deadline is May 8, but you can always verify this from the Lightning Deals screen.

 How Lucrative are Lightning Deals?

 This depends on your bottom line.
 Not only do you need to weigh the fees ($150 normally, $300 during peak times, and $500 for Prime Day + per unit funding for vendors; plus your normal operating costs to sell on Amazon), you need to consider a variety of other factors: